 Be sure to check the laws of your jurisdiction or speak with an attorney if you are unsure.

 Enforcing the laws and keeping the peace requires a certain level of respect for the police and others considered peace officers, which is why battery against a police officer is taken so seriously.
-If you have been charged with this crime, make sure you speak with an attorney as soon as possible.
-Get started today with a free case evaluation by a local defense attorney.
+If you have been charged with this crime, make sure you speak with a local criminal defense attorney as soon as possible.